“I’m just trying to keep everybody happy – myself … - The Lily Foundation

 To mark International Women’s Day on 8th March, we want to shine a light on the achievements of mito mum Kerrie – mother, wife, carer, business owner, fundraiser and general all-round inspiration!

 Kerrie’s daughter Phoebe wasn’t diagnosed with mitochondrial disease until she was 15 months old.
 Until then, she’d been a perfectly happy, healthy baby, but one day she just wouldn’t wake up properly, and she had to be rushed to hospital.
-It was an episode that set Phoebe’s development back significantly, and then the same thing happened when she was 4.
-As is so often the case, Kerrie had never heard of mito and had no idea what it was.
+It was an episode that set Phoebe’s development back significantly, and then the same thing happened when she was four.
+As is so often the case, Kerrie had never heard of mitochondrial disease and had no idea what it was.
 But, together with husband Sean, she set about providing Phoebe with the best care possible.

 When her daughter was first diagnosed Kerrie was working in a bank, but Phoebe’s demanding care requirements prevented her from going back to her old job.
 After a while though, Phoebe improved and started attending nursery, and Kerrie suddenly found herself at home with time on her hands.
 That’s when the seed for her now very successful online business, Vellamaes, was planted, although Kerrie’s very humble about its origins.
-“I knew I couldn’t balance a ‘proper’ job, even a part-time one, with Phoebe’s care needs, so I came up with an idea, did some sketches and created some keepsake boxes.
-The aim was simply to sell a couple a month to fund a few family treats.”
-By 2014 Kerrie had created a fully fledged business, turning precious memories into treasured gifts.

 “The most flexible thing I could do”